mattsigal/matthewsigal/content/home/teaching.md

 - PSYC3031: Intermediate Statistics Laboratory (York University, 2015)
 - PSYC2021: Introduction to Statistics (York University, 2013)

-In addition, I have also run the following short courses and workshops:
+In addition, I have run the following short courses and workshops:

-* (2014, Summer) An Introduction to Data Analysis with R, APA
+* (2014, Summer) Data Analysis with R, APA
-* (2014, Summer) An Introduction to Data Analysis with R, ISR
+* (2014, Summer) Data Analysis with R, ISR
-* (2014, Winter) An Introduction to Data Analysis with R, ISR
+* (2014, Winter) Data Analysis with R, ISR
-* (2013, Summer) An Introduction to Data Analysis with R, APA
+* (2013, Summer) Data Analysis with R, APA
-* (2013, Spring) An Applied Introduction to SPSS, ISR
+* (2013, Spring) Introduction to SPSS, ISR
-* (2013, Winter) An Applied Introduction to SPSS, ISR
+* (2013, Winter) Introduction to SPSS, ISR
-* (2012, Fall) An Applied Introduction to SPSS, ISR
+* (2012, Fall) Introduction to SPSS, ISR
-* (2011, April) Introduction to SPSS, Ministry of Child and Youth Services
+* (2011) Introduction to SPSS, Ministry of Child and Youth Services

 Finally, I have held the following teaching assistantships: